-Ian McKellen enjoyed acting with Robert Downey Jr. in Restoration (1995), and asked him to play the part of Rivers, expecting him to turn the role down as too small.
-To McKellen's surprise, Downey immediately cleared his diary and and took the part.
+Ian McKellen enjoyed acting with Robert Downey, Jr. in Restoration (1995), and asked him to play the part of Rivers, expecting him to turn the role down as too small.
+To McKellen's surprise, Downey immediately cleared his diary, and took the part.

 The trivia items below may give away important plot points.

 Only about half of William Shakespeare's original text is used.
-Sometimes details were changed, e.g. Lord Rivers (Robert Downey Jr.) was killed much later in the play than he is in the movie and when Queen Elizabeth (Annette Bening) receives the news of his death, the same messenger in the play only told her of his indictment on Richard's and Buckingham's orders.
-Queen Elizabeth and the Duchess of York have larger roles then in the play.
+Sometimes details were changed, for example, Lord Rivers (Robert Downey, Jr.) was killed much later in the play than he is in the movie, and when Queen Elizabeth (Annette Bening) receives the news of his death, the same messenger in the play only told her of his indictment on Richard's and Buckingham's orders.
+Queen Elizabeth and the Duchess of York have larger roles than in the play.
 An important character in the play is Queen Margaret, widow of Henry VI, who does not appear in the film.
 Many of her lines are given to the Duchess of York, although these lines do not suit that character.

 In the play, Queen Elizabeth simply disappears after Act 4 Scene 4, so a scene in Richmond's headquarters where Richmond marries the princess was added to give a proper resolution for the Queen, being the principal survivor of the film.
 The Archbishop's lines in that scene were taken from Richmond's lines at the end of the play.